-US Senate begins process of confirming nominee for US ambassador to Jamaica
+US Senate begins process of confirming nominee for US Ambassador to Jamaica

-US Senate begins process of confirming nominee for US ambassador to JamaicaThursday, February 10, 2022
+US Senate begins process of confirming nominee for US Ambassador to JamaicaWednesday, February 09, 2022

 |

-WASHINGTON, DC, United States (CMC) — United States Senate Majority Leader Charles “Chuck” Schumer has introduced Jamaican-born New York City Assemblyman Nick Perry to the US Senate Foreign Relations Committee as the nominee for US ambassador to Jamaica.
+WASHINGTON, United States (CMC) — United States Senate Majority Leader Charles 'Chuck' Schumer has introduced Jamaican-born New York City Assemblyman Nick Perry to the US Senate Foreign Relations Committee as the nominee for US Ambassador to Jamaica.

 Perry was present at Tuesday's initial hearing with his Jamaican-born wife, Joyce, and their son, Nicholas.